 How to Use the Essential Graphics Panel to Create a Motion Graphic Title in Premiere

-In this lesson on How to Use the Essential Graphics Panel to a Motion Graphic Title in Premiere from David Bode’s FREE Ultimate Premiere Pro FAQ Course, you’re going to learn how to do some basic motion graphics and title animations, right inside Premiere.
+In this lesson on How to Use the Essential Graphics Panel to Create a Motion Title in Premiere from David Bode’s FREE Ultimate Premiere Pro FAQ Course, you’re going to learn how to do some basic motion graphics and title animations, right Premiere.

 Create Text